blockchain-lab/shared_vision_towards_programmable_economy/README.md

 We propose to re-organise parts of the global economy by using the following three rules: replace central decision making with decentral supervision {e.g. in Dutch 'horizontaal toezicht'}, and digital ostracism for rule breaking economic actors.
 We propose a new decision making doctrine: uncompromising transparency, full openness, and radically decentralised.

+In a recent economics publication it is stated that with blockchains, "marketplaces can be bootstrapped without the need of traditional trusted intermediaries, lowering the cost of networking.", furthermore they challenge "existing revenue models and incumbents's market power, and opens opportunities for novel approaches to regulation, auctions and the provision of public goods, software, identity and reputation systems" [[REF](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2874598)].

 Our programmable economy blueprint consists of a natively-digital economic system with self-governance to avoid any single-point-of-failure, security grounded upon the laws of physics (avoiding software), radical transparency, publically verifiable claims on economic actors within the blockchain, reputation tracking for each economic actor, elaborate mechanisms to establish trust between strangers, legally frinctionless enforcable contracts, and facilitate a single blockchain-regulated digital marketplace for generic economic value exchange and any-asset trading.
 Digital ostracism or ecosystem banning is our cardinal mechanism to incentivise each participant to contribute towards a global desirable outcome and protect against freeriding, fraud, and abuse.